 The table below summarises the stages of periodontal disease:

-If a cats gingivitis is not treated, the disease progresses into its second stage, otherwise known as periodontal disease, or periodontitis.
-This is where both the bony and soft tissues in the cats mouth are impacted, leading to periodontal ligament damage, bone loss, and/or receding gums.
+This is where both the bony and soft tissues in the cat’s mouth are impacted, leading to periodontal ligament damage, bone loss, and/or receding gums.

 Once a cat has periodontitis, this stage of periodontal disease is not reversible.
 All veterinary professionals can do, is limit the damage.